 \subsection{The localization filtration on derived categories of coherent sheaves}

 This section is an elaboration on \Cref{exmp:bsidecompactificationwithzigzag}.
-We prove: \begin{prop} Given smooth algebraic variety $U$ over $\bK$, and $\scrF,\scrF'\in D^bCoh(U)$, the graded vector space $RHom_U(\scrF,\scrF')$ admits a filtration such that the associated growth function $\gr_{RHom_U(\scrF,\scrF')}$ is well-defined up to scaling equivalence. \end{prop} Note that one can actually prove that the filtration on the graded vector space $RHom_U(\scrF,\scrF')$ is well-defined up to scaling equivalence.
-Because of this, one can consider other invariants, such as the growth of each $RHom_U^i(\scrF,\scrF')$, or alternating sum of such.
+We prove: \begin{prop} Given smooth algebraic variety $U$ over $\bK$, and $\scrF,\scrF'\in D^bCoh(U)$, the graded vector space $RHom_U(\scrF,\scrF')$ admits a filtration such that the associated growth function $\gr_{RHom_U(\scrF,\scrF')}$ is well-defined up to scaling equivalence. \end{prop} The term ``algebraic variety'' should be understood to mean a separated scheme of finite type over the field $\bK$ (which is assumed throughout this paper to be of characteristic zero).
+Also by convention, we use the notation $D^bCoh(X)$ to denote an $A_\infty$-enhancement of the bounded derived category of coherent sheaves.
+Functors between such categories are also assumed to be $A_\infty$.

+Note that one can actually prove that the filtration on the graded vector space $RHom_U(\scrF,\scrF')$ is well-defined up to scaling equivalence.
+Because of this, one can consider other invariants, such as the growth of each $RHom_U^i(\scrF,\scrF')$.